yuki-inaho/zense_pywrapper_docker_1804/README.md

 ```

 # Operation check
-1. Move working directory to the above one, and execute a shell script.
+1. Move the working directory to the above one, and execute a script (picozense_pywrapper/main.py).
 ```
 cd tmp
 make run